Recent Posts

 Rendered by Chad Krouse, 2024.

-Dekay (1993) cites Temple desiging the arms for the Episcopal Diocese of Virginia in 1971, blazoned: Sable, three lymphads Or, on a chief Argent a cross Gules.
+Dekay (1993) cites Temple designing the arms for the Episcopal Diocese of Virginia in 1971, blazoned: Sable, three lymphads Or, on a chief Argent a cross Gules.
 His simple design for the diocese ties together Virginia's settlement of Jamestown through the ships as well as its Anglican heritage with the chief of St. George.
 Again, lovely and simple.

 Coat of arms of the Episcopal Diocese of Georgia